Staff & Leadership

 Zach’s interests include pastoral theology, church history, Bowen Family Systems Theory, ecumenical and interfaith activities, all things science fiction, fountain pens, and wristwatches.
 He loves to travel, and agrees with Mark Twain, who once wrote: “Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.
 Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one’s lifetime.”

-Married in 2011, Zach and Kristy have one precocious two-year-old daughter named Eleanor.
+Married in 2011, Zach and Kristy have two children; Eleanor, 3 and Elliot, 6 months.

 MINISTER OF MUSIC